 Essentially, the martini is a mix of London dry gin or vodka and French dry vermouth, stirred over ice, strained and poured into an ice-cold cocktail glass.
-Lemon zest or a good quality green olive is the usual garnish.
+Lemon zest or a good-quality green olive is the usual garnish.

 Who invented the martini?

-Its invention is not attributed to any one person.
+The martini’s invention is not attributed to any one person.
 Although one widely regarded idea is that the martini evolved from a martinez cocktail that was popular in the late 19th century, which used a sweetened-style gin as its base.
 This was included in The Bartender’s Guide by ‘Professor’ Jerry Thomas, published in 1887.

 How do you make a martini?